豊橋技術科学大学

 Keywords

-Speech recognition, acoustic model, language model
+Speech recognition, deep learning model

 Theme2:Friendly spoken dialog system